dtao/autodoc/README.md

 To spice up your API docs with some custom JavaScript, add a file called **doc_helper.js** to the output folder.
 Autodoc will automatically detect it there and add a `<script>` tag referencing it to the resulting HTML.
 You can add other arbitrary JavaScript files by providing a comma-delimited list via the `--javascripts` option.

 You can create your own **docs.css** file, or modify the one Autodoc puts there, and Autodoc will not overwrite it.
-You can also specify your own template (currently only Mustche templates are supported, though that will change) using the `--template` option.
+You can also specify your own template (currently only Mustache templates are supported, though that will change) using the `--template` option.
 Note that in this case, some other features are not guaranteed to work; e.g., Autodoc would not magically know where to add `<script>` tags linking to **doc_helper.js** or other custom JavaScript files.
 You'd need to put those in the template yourself.

 ### Documentation